 The solutions offered here include the following.
 Unless noted, all are suitable for both WPDOS 5.1 and 6.x.
 You probably do not need all of them, but if you use WPDOS 6.x, I strongly recommend that you begin with the first on the list:

-For WPDOS 5.1, to view the euro symbol in print preview mode, use solution 7 in addition to any solution that you use for printing the euro.
-For WPDOS 6.x, t view the euro symbol in print preview, graphic, or page mode in WPDOS 6.x, use solution 1 (you may also use 7 or 8) in addition to any solution that you use for printing the euro.
+For WPDOS 5.1, if you want to view the euro symbol in print preview mode, use solution 7 in addition to any solution that you use for printing the euro.
+For WPDOS 6.x, if you want to view the euro symbol in print preview, graphic, or page mode in WPDOS 6.x, use solution 1 (you may also use 7 or 8) in addition to any solution that you use for printing the euro.

 Web pages with information about the euro symbol have been posted by Microsoft Typography and Sysmod.com (notably a detailed set of Notes on the Euro by John Gray).